Head of School

 In July 2012 VCC announced the immediate closure of its interpreter training programs.

 The Language Bureau

 The Language Bureau has provided interpreter training for clients since 1990.
 Much of the training was basic interpreting skills and ethics for previously un-trained people working in health authorities, immigrant assistance agencies or court services in BC and Alaska.
 We also provided more advanced courses to address specific client needs.
-Sometimes the training was delivered jointly with VCC, sometimes separately.
+Sometimes the training was delivered jointly with VCC, sometimes separately – never in competition.

-All our training — from catch-up workshops for under-trained interpreters to master classes for seasoned performers — will now be delivered by VANSIT with a complete set of programs similar to the former Langara - VCC offerings.
+All our training — from catch-up workshops for under-trained interpreters to master classes for seasoned performers — are now delivered by VANSIT with a complete set of studies similar to the former Langara - VCC offerings.